Berenjenas/react-ish/README.md

 - **Parameters**:
     - `callback`: A function that optionally returns a cleanup function.
     - `options`: An optional object with options for the effect.
-        - `skip`: A boolean indicating whether to skip the effect on the first run.
+        - `skip`: A boolean indicating whether to skip the effect's execution.

 ## Development